wasif1/ProjectCv/README.md

    CREATE USER your_username WITH PASSWORD 'your_password';
    ```

-* Grant all privileges on the database to the user:
+* Grant all privileges on all the databases to the user:
    ```sh
    GRANT ALL PRIVILEGES ON DATABASE your_database_name TO your_username;
    ```